ankschoubey/old-blog/_posts/2022-01-02-formatting-tests.md

 Cyclomatic time complexity of your tests should be O(1).
 - No loops
 - No if statements

+# Size of tests should be less than size of your display

+This is a useful guideline which applies to a normal clean code too.

 [^1]: [The 3 Types of Unit Test in TDD](https://www.youtube.com/watch?v=W40mpZP9xQQ)